georgy7/catframes/README.md

     catframes -sf --port-range=10140:10240 folderA folderB folderC result.webm

-### Standard settings
+### Default settings

 **Frame rate:** 30 frames per second.

 You may change it with `-r` parameter.
 Acceptable values are from 1 to 60.
-All source frames will be included, so this parameter determines the speed of video record.
+All source frames will be included, so this parameter determines speed of your video record.

 **Compression quality:** medium.